-Budgeted cost: £106,960
+Budgeted cost: £130,599

 Activity Evidence that supports this approach Challenge number(s) addressed Mental Health Support Team PP pupils have been shown to be more likely to be struggling emotionally as they have been especially impacted by COVID.
 5 Listening Ear Service (MIND) PP pupils have been shown to be more likely to be struggling emotionally as they have been especially impacted by COVID.
-5 Young Apprentice Programme Motivation to succeed and awareness of soft skills can be lower in PP pupils 4, 6 Class Charts to monitor and reward good behaviour.
+5 Class Charts to monitor and reward good behaviour.
 Pupils' motivation and positive attitudes to learning are important predictors of attainment.
 4 Rewards and Awards Programmes - A2L - Positive Points - Awards Evening Pupils' motivation and positive attitudes to learning are important predictors of attainment.
-4 Pastoral Support Team 'Against the Odds' report from SMC on closing the progress gap indicates the need for personalised approaches, and the benefits of focusing on attendance and pastoral initiatives 3, 4 Develop cultural capital through trips and extra-curricular activities Motivation to succeed and awareness of soft skills can be lower in PP pupils 6 Scholars Programme High prior attainment PP students are more likely to choose post-16 and post-18 courses below their level of achievement, and are less likely to progress to high tariff universities 6 Additional CEIAG support High prior attainment PP students are more likely to choose post-16 and post-18 courses below their level of achievement, and are less likely to progress to high tariff universities 5, 6 Music Tuition Learning to play a musical instrument can improve the development of speech and reading skills; it can improve a pupil's ability to sustain concentration for lengthy 6 periods of time, and have a profound impact on working memory.
-The Bridge - alternative in-school provision unit Persistent behaviour sanctions for students with SEMH can be counter-productive - small group nurturing approach with reintegration plan is more effective in extreme cases 4
+4 Pastoral Support Team 'Against the Odds' report from SMC on closing the progress gap indicates the need for personalised approaches, and the benefits of focusing on attendance and pastoral initiatives 3, 4 5 Attendance programme Attendance has a direct causal relationship to achievement 3 Develop cultural capital through trips and extra-curricular activities Motivation to succeed and awareness of soft skills can be lower in PP pupils 6 Scholars Programme High prior attainment PP students are more likely to choose post-16 and post-18 courses below their level of achievement, and are less likely to progress to high tariff universities 6 Additional CEIAG support High prior attainment PP students are more likely to choose post-16 and post-18 courses below their level of achievement, and are less likely to progress to high tariff universities 5, 6 Music Tuition Learning to play a musical instrument can improve the development of speech and reading skills; it can improve a pupil's ability to sustain concentration for lengthy 6 periods of time, and have a profound impact on working memory.
+The Bridge - in-school alternative provision unit Persistent behaviour sanctions for students with SEMH can be counter-productive - small group nurturing approach with reintegration plan is more effective in extreme cases 4 The Pathway - in- school high needs unit Blended part time programmes to support students with high SEND needs reintegrate can avoid persistent absenteeism escalating into school refusal 3

-Total budgeted cost: £427,840
+Total budgeted cost: £522,399